federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 * Clean and simple Graphical User Interface
 * NEW.
 Trigger key defaults to DELETE that clears the clicking sequence is now changeable as other trigger keys.
 You may select another key if DELETE trigger affects other applications
 * NEW.
 Menu item "Save for random clicking" has been added for your convenience.
 Just record arbitrary amount of points to form a bounding rectangle by pressing "F3" in "Fixed Pos." mode than do "File"->"Save for random clicking", select desired file name, remember it and load the file back via "File"->"Load"
-* BRAND NEW.
+* NEW.
 RPG AutoClicker Extended adds Fine Structure Of Clicking Sequences.
 It allows to record the mouse actions with different clicking buttons, time intervals, etc.
+* BRAND NEW.
+Add mouse buttons XBUTTON1, XBUTTON2 to click.

 This is a source-only mirror.
 You can download binaries from the [full mirror 1](https://sourceforge.net/projects/autoclicker-professional/) or [full mirror 2](https://gitlab.com/federicadomani/rpg-autoclicker-professional-suite-for-windows).

-Also, for your convenience, the Windows installer for the latest version 5.7.0.3 can be downloaded here: [Setup_RPGAutoClickerProSuite_5_7_0_3.exe](https://www.dropbox.com/s/z12g16x9sd84af8/Setup_RPGAutoClickerProSuite_5_7_0_3.exe?raw=1).
+Also, for your convenience, the Windows installer for the latest version 5.8.0.3 can be downloaded here: [Setup-RPG-AutoClicker-Professional-5_8_0_3.exe](https://gitlab.com/federicadomani/rpg-autoclicker-professional-suite-for-windows/-/raw/master/Installer/Setup-RPG-AutoClicker-Professional-5_8_0_3.exe?inline=false).

-SHA256(Setup_RPGAutoClickerProSuite_5_7_0_3.exe)= 867cb456b129bdeaee61f81a9c3e3f4ea2c593daaf0ab23011d1fc608d7e9833.
+SHA256(Setup-RPG-AutoClicker-Professional-5_8_0_3.exe)= e960f0e424b02011a14f57ab8fa4d933cdfaf9a13287aceec6d7ded9819f8c8c
+.